uhh-pd-ml/omnijet_alpha/README.md

 provided docker image at
 [`jobirk/omnijet` on DockerHub](https://hub.docker.com/repository/docker/jobirk/omnijet/general).
-The requirements listed in `docker/requirements.txt` are installed in the `conda` environment of the base image, so you have to make sure that the `conda` environment is activated when running the code.
+The requirements listed in `docker/requirements.txt` are installed in the `conda` environment `base` of the base image (official pytorch image).
+Thus, you have to make sure that the `conda` environment is activated when running the code, which can be done with `source /opt/conda/bin/activate`.

-Thus, an interactive session can be started by running the following command:
+An interactive session inside a container can be started by running the following command:

 ```shell
 # on a machine with Singularity